hhe233/Campus-Shop-Platform/README.md

-It has a headline sections which advertises latest/hotest shops in the campus.
+* a headline sections which advertises latest/hotest shops in the campus.
-The section below shows all first-degree shop categories and their description.
+* section below shows all first-degree shop categories and their description.
 When cliking, it will fetch shops under that category from the database and jump to the page which will be shown later.
-The 'All Shop' link will fetch and show all shops in the database without any filtering.
+* The 'All Shop' link will fetch and show all shops in the database without any filtering.
-A super admin module can be used to edit the data of this page.
+* A super admin module can be used to edit the data of this page.
-The 'Me' section shows some buttons for the user to manage the account.
+* User can manage their account in the 'Me' section.

 <img src="images/screenshot3.png" width="380" height="667">

 This page shows the shop list for 'food' category.
 Users can filter results using the second degree category tags as well as the area drop-down list.
 Summary of each shop is shown as one shop card.
 When cliking, the page jumps to show details of the shop as below.

 <img src="images/screenshot4.png" width="380" height="667">

 Details of the shop.
 Users can filtering products sold in the shop using the product category tags.
 When cliking on the product, the page jumps to details of the product.